rforbiodatascience/2020_group05/README.md

 - [] Make functions work
 - [] make function for confusionmatrix
 - [x] Make stratification for ANN work
+- [] Maybe add AGE as a variable to the models?

 Tuesday:
 - [] Make sure it can run start to finish in one go